 We are committed to empowering the families and carers of children with autism to optimise their life prospects and unlock their true potential.

 A fundamental part of our approach to this is through spreading awareness and provision of Early Intervention in their lives.
 From the identification of the earliest signs of autism in babies of just a few months, through to effective treatments that can revolutionise their future lives.
 We aim to make available the ground-breaking Mifne early intervention provision in our own pioneering clinic.

-Once this has been established, we will expand our scope to provide comprehensive and meaningful support for parents with autistic children of all ages through a unique "Hub" of resources and mutual sharing.
+In parallel to this, we will begin to establish comprehensive and meaningful support for parents with autistic children of all ages through a unique online "Hub" of resources and community.

 We aim to revolutionise public and professional understanding of autism globally and to empower people with autism to be recognised for and to live to their true and full potential; through the following goals: